 Luckily, an apple pie is easy to make.
 The most difficult part is slicing the apples.
-After slicing the apples, you mix together the apples, flour, sugars, salt, cinnamon, nutmeg and allspice.
+After slicing the apples, you mix together the apples, flour, sugars, salt, cinnamon, nutmeg, and allspice.
 If you do not have time to make a pie crust, simply purchase it and make the filling yourself.
-This apple pie filling has been kicked up with extra cinnamon, nutmeg and allspice.
+This apple pie filling has been kicked up with extra cinnamon, nutmeg, and allspice.
 It is full of flavor but what makes this apple pie special is the praline topping.
-I added the praline sauce to the top pie crust the last ten minutes of baking.
+I added the praline sauce to the top of the pie crust the last ten minutes of baking.
 The praline sauce bakes into the top of the pie for a sweet, crunchy treat.
 It is like eating pralines on your apple pie.

 My family and I lived on the Northshore of New Orleans for several years including during Hurricane Katrina.
 While living in New Orleans, I fell in love with their famous food including their pralines.
 I learned while living in the New Orleans area that dessert is better with pralines or praline sauce.
 I love adding pralines to top off my banana pudding.
 The creamy pudding with the sweet, crunchy topping is amazing.
 If you have not discovered praline sauce, you are missing out.
 I use it on everything including pound cake, ice cream, pumpkin bread, pecans, best ever no-bake cheesecake (posting soon), and this fantastic Praline Apple Pie.
 I simply added a praline sauce to my apple pie and baked it into the pie.

-2 Corinthians 2:15 "For we are to God the aroma of Christ among those who are being saved and those who are perishing.”
-According to this verse, Christians are a sweet aroma to God.
+2 Corinthians 2:15 "For we are to God the aroma of Christ among those who are being saved and those who are perishing."

 Apple Pie Filling: Recipe adapted from Betty Crocker “Apple Praline Pie”.

 Best Praline Apple Pie